This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 No matter which oil you choose for your flat top grill – it should be high in fatty acids.
 The reason is, high fatty acid oils will more easily bond to your griddle’s surface.
 That’s exactly what you want to season your grill’s surface and add delicious flavor to your food over time.

 It’s important to note too that there are a lot of oils that will work great on your griddle.
-Which is the best oil for your flat top grill ultimately will depend on your personal preferences and diet.
+Which is the best oil for your flat top grill ultimately will depend on your personal preferences, and which foods you’re cooking – that might change on a day to day basis depending on what’s for dinner!

 With that in mind, here are some of our top picks for the best oil for griddle cooking: